 These Easy Biscuit Breakfast Sandwiches are easy and amazing and perfect to make for a crowd.
 These Biscuit Breakfast Sandwiches can be eaten immediately or frozen to eat throughout the week.

 In one of my earlier posts, I talked about how making dinner or any meal has become a bit more difficult now that I’ve had the baby.
 I feel that I don’t have that much time for most things I use to do.
-Well, I guess I am not being completely honest.
-Now that I am working on my blog full-time, things have gotten a lot easier.
-However, I do still struggle with trying to simplify some aspects of my life.
+Being a wife and a mom can be a difficult dance to master.
+But one thing that helps me is meal prepping as much as possible.

 With these Easy Biscuit Breakfast Sandwiches, you can make breakfast sandwiches for the entire week!
 Use your choice of meat, bacon or sausage.